sohankancherla/pixolve-web/README.md

 Visit http://localhost:3000 to access the application.

+3. Run the Backend Server

+Visit https://github.com/sujen07/pixolve-api for instructions on how to run the backend server.

 ## Authors

 * **Sohan Kancherla** - *Comp Sci Student* - [Sohan Kancherla](https://github.com/sohankancherla) - *Developer*